tiberiuichim/presentations/volto-pluggables/slides.md

 Volto port of https://github.com/robik/react-view-slot

 <!--
+Tibi, Talk about the slide, look to the left!!

 Now that we got the basics out of the way, let's see what else there is to learn about them.

 Right now we have two systems running in parallel: Classic Plone and Volto and at first glance they appear to be somewhat equivalent.

 But I think Volto is a big evolutionary step for Plone and to get similar capabilities you'd basically have to rewrite Volto.
-And Pluggables is an example of the kind of thing that marks the departure from the classic "static page" or "static page with JS-based interaction".
+And Pluggables is an example of the kind of thing that marks the departure from the classic "static page" or "static page with some JS-based interaction".

 Disclaimer: I'm gonna talk about Volto's Pluggables implementation.
 I am the author of the Volto port, but I'm not its initial author.
 There's many implementations in the React community, Wordpress Gutenberg has them as "slot fills".
-This is a port of https://github.com/robik/react-view-slot -->
+This is a port of react-view-slot
+-->

 ## The Big Picture

+* I work with Eaudeweb Romania
 * EEA: early adopters
 * strategy: move to Volto
 * less brochure, more CMS